Standard #: LAFS.4.SL.1.1 (Archived Standard)

 Birthday Balloon Planner

-Students will develop a model for choosing a balloon party planner and rank them from best to worst.
+In this Model Eliciting Activity, MEA, students will develop a procedure for choosing a balloon company for a birthday party and rank them from best to worst.

 Cupcake Shop Creator